burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 ## CS398 Graduate Seminar

-Graduate Seminars is a non-credit weekly seminar in various fields which has a connection to the CEMSE division where speakers are professors from KAUST or another university, which share their research or observations.
+Graduate Seminars is a non-credit weekly seminar in various fields which has a connection to the CEMSE division where speakers are professors from KAUST or another university, which share their research.
+This is a list of various talks that have been happend durin Spring, 2021: